skuschel/XFEL_SQS_NQS_Tools/README.md

 # XFEL

-## Contributors: M. Ware, S. Kuschel, C. Saladrigas
+## Contributors: M. Ware, S. Kuschel, C. Saladrigas, B. Senfftleben, A. Chatterley, A. Heilrath

 This repository contains a collection of functions and tools for live analysis.